|

 Human creativity and innovation can help improve these solar power

 statistics.
-We are still a few decades away from breaking our addiction
+We are likely still a few decades away from breaking our reliance